-Operation 1325’s board consists of representatives from our member organizations.
-The board works with strategic issues which then are executed by the secretariat.
+Operation 1325’s board consists of individuals nominated by our member organizations.
+The board works with strategic issues that are executed by the secretariat.

 Cecilia Ralfe Stelander